 Recommended Tool by Use Case:

-- Solo creator, budget-conscious: X Native + Buffer Free
+- Just starting out: X Native + Buffer Free

 - Blogger, auto-promote posts: dlvr.it + X Native